 Basic first aid kit-our team will change the first aid kit for everyone, but there is nothing wrong with preparing more.
 If you are hiking alone, then a first aid kit is a must.

 Baby wipes-1 time baby wipes, convenient and quick to wash wet

 Toiletries-all basic toiletries, including toothbrushes and toothpaste (remember to use pure water, because bacteria can easily enter the gums), 2 rolls of toilet paper (this can be bought on the road, but the quality is usually poor), etc.

 The oximeter-our team will provide it, it can show how altitude affects your body and how you adapt.

-Note: do not bring too many things because porter can carry a maximum of 25 kilos and airlines not allow to bring more than 20 kilos or 15 kilos only for Lukla flights.
+Note: do not bring too many things because the porter can carry a maximum of 25 kilos and airlines are not allowed to bring more than 20 kilos or 15 kilos only for Lukla flights.